Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Since the first two cases were announced on March 1, Florida's total has surged to 2.4 percent of the state's 21.48 million population with 518,075, second in the nation.
 In one week, cases have risen by 47,689 at 10.1 percent.

-California is in first place overall with 529,980 cases, including the addition of 5,258, which was third highest in the nation Thursday.
-Texas was second with 7,598 cases, just 52 behind Florida and is third overall behind Florida with 467,485.
-New York, which was the leader during much of the pandemic, is in fourth at 418,928 with 703 more.
+California is in first place overall with 538,416 cases, including the addition of 8,436, which was a highest in the nation Friday.
+Texas was third with 8,093 cases, which is 307 ahead of Florida and is third overall with 474,524.
+New York, which was the leader during much of the pandemic, is in fourth at 419,642 with 714 more.

 Because of the impending arrival of Tropical Storm Isaias, most state testing sites were closed Friday through Monday with Sunday always closed.